Pjbomb2/TrueTrace-Unity-Pathtracer/README.md

   <li>Use Russian Roulette - Highly reccomended to leave this on, kills rays that may not contribute much early, and thus greatly increases performance</li>
   <li>Enable Object Moving - Allows objects to be moved during play, and allows for added objects to spawn in when they are done building</li>
   <li>Allow Image Accumulation - Allows the image to accumulate while the camera is not moving</li>
-  <li>Use Next Event Estimation - Enables shadow rays, NEE, and MIS for direct light sampling</li>
+  <li>Use Next Event Estimation - Enables shadow rays/NEE for direct light sampling</li>
   <li>Allow Volumetrics - Turns on pathtracing of global volumetric homogenous fog</li>
   <li>(If Allow Volumetrics is on) Volume Density - Adjusts density of the global fog</li>
   <li>Allow Mesh Skinning - Turns on the ability for skinned meshes to be animated or deformed with respect to their armeture</li>